pinformatics/mindfirl/README.md

 # MINDFIRL
 MINDFIRL stands for Minimum & Necessary Disclosure for Interactive Record Linkage.
-It is a software for interactive record linkage.
-For more information please visit https://pinformatics.tamhsc.edu/ppirl/
+It is a software for interactive record linkage (RL).
+For more information please visit https://pinformatics.tamhsc.edu/ppirl/.
+The automatic RL code using different machine learning approaches can be found at https://github.com/pinformatics/hybridRL_code_and_models

 ## Files
 You can find these 4 files in the docs folder: